 [RELATED: 8 scorpion facts to make your skin crawl]

-While fatalities are rare, a sting to a small child, senior citizen, or a person with a compromised immune systems can be fatal.
+While fatalities are rare, a sting to a small child, senior citizen, or a person with a compromised immune system can be fatal.
 There are more than 30 species of scorpions that call Arizona home.

 The Grand Canyon State could also be known as the Rattlesnake State.
 Arizona is home to no less than 13 species of rattlesnakes, more than any other state.
-The Mohave rattlesnake is the most toxic of the species, but the Western diamond-backed rattlesnake is responsible for more bites, and deaths, than any other type of rattlesnake.
+The Mohave rattlesnake is the most toxic of the species, but the Western diamond-backed rattlesnake is responsible for more bites and deaths, than any other type of rattlesnake.
 Less than 1 percent of rattlesnake bites are deadly, but if you do suffer a bite from a rattlesnake, stay calm and go to the nearest hospital.

 Arizona Coral Snake